 - Add the beaten eggs and vanilla.

-- In a separate bowl combine salt, baking soda, and flour.
+- In a separate bowl combine salt, baking soda, flour, and oatmeal.
 Mix with a whisk or fork.

 - Add dry mixture to wet mixture.
 Mix on slow at first, and then continue to mix on medium-low until combined.